Evolution of Print Media

 As print technology continued to advance, newspapers emerged in the 17th century.
 The “Relation” was published in Strasbourg in 1605, followed by the “London Gazette” in 1665.
 These early newspapers were often published weekly or monthly, informing readers about current events, commerce, and politics.

 In the 18th century, newspapers proliferated throughout Europe and the American colonies.
-These newspapers were indispensable to political debate and crucial in molding public opinion.
+These newspapers were indispensable to political debate and crucial in moulding public opinion.
 In the United States, publications such as Benjamin Franklin’s “The Pennsylvania Gazette” contributed to disseminating ideas that sparked the American Revolution.

 Birth of Print Media in India